X

 The day after your surgery

-• You will attend your first-day aftercare appointment at the clinic.
-Your surgeon will check that everything is going smoothly and sign you off to resume most day-to-day activities.
+• Your surgeon will ensure your recovery is going as planned and likely sign you off to resume most day-to-day activities.

 By Day 3